-I can not stress enough on the fact that scales are the fundamentals of any music course.
-And now that you know how to play all the different scales on the Piano.
+I can not stress enough the fact that scales are the fundamentals of any music course.
+And now that you know how to play all the different scales on the piano.
 It’s time we learn to play them rhythmically.

 Devote a time of 2-3 minutes to each scale.

-At the start of 4th week, start varying the rhythm from 100 to 180 Beats per minute.
-This will help you play fast paces songs in the future.
+At the start of the 4th week, start varying the rhythm from 100 to 180 beats per minute.
+This will help you play fast-paced songs in the future.

 Practicing rhythm using a metronome with consistency will improve your stamina and finger strength.

-At the end of 4th week, you will notice that you have complete command over all the scales, and you can play them in a rhythm without a metronome.
-Also, if you try you will be able to create melodies of many popular songs yourself without even the need for sheet music.
+At the end of the 4th week, you will notice that you have complete command over all the scales, and you can play them in rhythm without a metronome.
+Also, if you try, you will be able to create melodies of many popular songs yourself without even the need for sheet music.